Advancing treatments with patients in mind

 Targeting cancer cells

-"Many lymphomas have been turned into chronic diseases," says Stephanie A. Gregory, MD, director of The Coleman Foundation Comprehensive Lymphoma Clinic, which recently opened as part of the Rush University Cancer Center.
+"Many lymphomas have been turned into chronic diseases," says Stephanie A. Gregory, MD, director of The Coleman Foundation Comprehensive Lymphoma Clinic, part of the Rush University Cancer Center.

 "However, some treatments that keep cancer cells at bay can cause serious side effects.
 The side effects can increase the risk of secondary cancers by suppressing the patient’s immune system or destroying normal bone marrow cells.
 We're trying to get away from a blanket approach where we're destroying normal cells along with the cancer cells."